germanescobar/memberships/README.md

 **How can I contribute to this project?**

 You can open an issue first so we can discuss the change/improvement.
-You can also create a Pull Request once the issue is discussed.
+You can also create a Pull Request once the issue is discussed, or for one of the opened issues.